deverlabs/tiny-logger/README.md

 Print warning message
 #### logger.debug
 Print debug message
-> :warn: This will works only when proces.env.NODE_ENV is set to `development`
+> :information_source: This will works only when proces.env.NODE_ENV is set to `development`
 #### logger.start
 Start a timer to measure execution time in your code
 #### logger.stop